Annuity rate data updated daily

 These figures are estimates for comparison only.
 A licensed financial advisor or insurance professional must confirm actual carrier quotes, state availability, rider terms, and whether a contract fits your situation before you act.

-Where the engine needs a flat account-crediting path, AdvisorWorld currently uses a 5% assumed annual credited rate.
+For flat account-crediting projections, AdvisorWorld currently uses a 5% assumed annual credited rate.
 Contractual rider roll-up rates shown in product facts are income-base mechanics, not guaranteed market returns.

 $4,258